thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-mechanics.md

 Finally, it brings us to the greenfield and mature systems duality, ultimately leading to the **Reverse Conway’s Law** which we will cover in part 4 *Strategy: Reversing the Law*.

+## Acknowledgements

+Special thanks to [Alexander Skvortcov](https://www.linkedin.com/in/askvortcov/) for promptly sharing his master thesis the "*Impact of Organisation Design on Decision-Making Latency regarding IT projects*", and reviewing this third part of the series.

 ## The Series: Navigating the Shades

 [Beyond the Shades of Conway's Law series]({% post_url 2026-04-24-beyond-the-shades-of-conways-law %}):